DavidFichtmueller/charters/charters/tag.md

 ### Membership

-The chair shall be elected by the TDWG membership.
-The chair is responsible for appointing sub-committee members and a deputy chair.
-The TAG shall contain between 5 and 9 members, ideally with representation from core, standards maintenance interest groups and major implementors.
-The TAG may call on external, expert assistance as required.
+The chair of the FS is elected by the TDWG membership and is a member of the Executive.
+The chair is responsible for appointing FS members and a deputy chair.
+The FS will operate with 5-9 members.

+The FS membership ideally has representation from core, standards maintenance interest groups and major implementors.
+The FS may call on external, expert assistance as required.

 ### Meetings, documentation, and reporting